-While any stock can see its price increase, it takes a real winner to consistently beat the market.
-That is why looking at longer term price metrics -- such as performance over the past three months or year -- can be useful as well.
-Shares of Energy Recovery have increased 27.83% over the past quarter, and have gained 22.99% in the last year.
-On the other hand, the S&P 500 has only moved 7.13% and 17.57%, respectively.
+While any stock can see a spike in price, it takes a real winner to consistently outperform the market.
+Shares of Energy Recovery have increased 31.17% over the past quarter, and have gained 18.74% in the last year.
+In comparison, the S&P 500 has only moved 0.8% and -5.23%, respectively.

 The Zacks Momentum Style Score encompasses many things, including estimate revisions and a stock's price movement.
 Investors should note that earnings estimates are also significant to the Zacks Rank, and a nice path here can be promising.
 We have recently been noticing this with ERII.

-Taking into account all of these elements, it should come as no surprise that ERII is a #2 (Buy) stock with a Momentum Score of B. If you've been searching for a fresh pick that's set to rise in the near-term, make sure to keep Energy Recovery on your short list.
+Given these factors, it shouldn't be surprising that ERII is a #2 (Buy) stock and boasts a Momentum Score of A. If you're looking for a fresh pick that's set to soar in the near-term, make sure to keep Energy Recovery on your short list.